Rhetos/HttpNotifications/Readme.md

   the subscribers should be notified.
 * Depending on system configuration, and implementation specifics of Rhetos.Jobs, the notifications might be queued during deployment, and send later when the application starts, or executed immediately during deployment .

+Debugging

+* If using Rhetos.Jobs.Hangfire for background processing, any failing jobs will be shown in [HangFire](https://www.hangfire.io/) tables in database, with exception details in HangFire.State table.
+* Avoid returning IEnumerable<T> and LINQ queries as an event data, in order to simplify serialization/deserialization.
+  They might result with JsonSerializationException exception from Hangfire.
+  Use ICollection<T>, List<T> or an array instead.

 ## Contributing to Rhetos.HttpNotifications